couchbase-partners/test-drive-couchbase/3 - Querying with N1QL.md

 # Lab 3 - Querying with N1QL

-This is the third lab for the Couchbase Azure Test Drive.
+This is the third lab for the Couchbase Test Drive.
 You need to have completed at least the [first lab (Couchbase basics)](1couchbasebasics.md) before starting this lab.
 The [second lab (Key/Value Document Storage)](2keyvaluedocumentstorage.md) is optional, but recommended.

 ## Objective